Edwin Musick: Trans-Pacific Clipper flights

 Musick also commanded the first commercial trans-Pacific flight, carrying mail to the Philippines; the Martin M-130 China Clipper departed from Alameda on November 21, 1935, and landed in Manila on November 29, 6 days, 7 hours, and 40 minutes later, logging nearly 60 hours of flight time.
 The aircraft flew the trans-Pacific route surveyed in the four earlier flights, with stops in Honolulu, Midway, Wake, and Guam.
 Compared to the first survey flight, the initial leg to Honolulu was slowed by strong headwinds and arrived after 21 hours, 13 minutes of flight time.
 China Clipper returned to Alameda on December 6.

-He was also responsible for surveying a route to New Zealand and Australia in 1937 via Hawaii, Kingman Reef, and American Samoa; The S-42B Pan American Clipper II had arrived in Honolulu for that flight on March 18, 1937, with one of the four engines stopped due to an oil leak, requiring several days to repair.
+He was also responsible for surveying a route to New Zealand and Australia in 1937 via Hawaii, Kingman Reef, and American Samoa.
+The S-42B Pan American Clipper II had arrived in Honolulu for that flight on March 18, 1937, with one of the four engines stopped due to an oil leak, requiring several days to repair.
 Upon his arrival in Auckland on March 29, the famously terse Musick responded to the crowd of 30,000 who had turned out the greet the flight with the brief statement "We are glad to be here."
+On December 29, 1937 Musick, aboard the Samoan Clipper, made the first flight from New Zealand to the United States, an experimental and survey flight to Hawaii and then to San Francisco.

-Because of his exploits with Pan American, Musick was one of the best known pilots of the 1930s, even making the cover of Time magazine on December 2, 1935.
+Because of his exploits with Pan American, Musick was one of the best known pilots of the 1930s, making the cover of Time magazine on December 2, 1935.
 He received the Harmon Trophy in 1936 to recognize the first commercial flight of China Clipper.
 At one point during the 1930s, Musick held more flying records than any other pilot.
 At the time of his death, Captain Musick had reportedly flown about two million transocean miles in airline service.